Greg Steube: Tenure

 In February 2023, Steube introduced H.R.
 734: Protection of Women and Girls in Sports Act of 2023.
 The bill would forbid athletes who were assigned male at birth from participating in federally funded sports programs designated for women and girls, specifically K-12 school sports and collegiate athletic teams.
 The bill has been widely criticized as an attempt to exclude and target transgender athletes.
 The bill passed in the House, but was not voted on in the Senate.

 In May 2023, Steube co-sponsored resolutions by Marjorie Taylor Greene to impeach Attorney General Merrick Garland and FBI Director Christopher Wray.

 Steube was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 In 2023, Steube was among 98 Republicans to vote for a ban on cluster munitions to Ukraine.
 The same year, Steube voted for a moratorium on aid to Ukraine.

-In May 2024, Steube accomplished the rare achievement of stewarding a complete discharge petition, corralling 29 Republican votes with 189 Democrats to bring a bill on disaster relief to the floor.
+In May 2024, Steube accomplished the act of stewarding a complete discharge petition, corralling 29 Republican votes with 189 Democrats to bring a bill on disaster relief to the floor.

 In June 2024, Steube introduced legislation to name the exclusive economic zone of the United States after Donald Trump as the "Donald John Trump Exclusive Economic Zone of the United States."
 Congress took no action on the bill.

 In January 2025, Steube introduced H.R.
 28: Protection of Women and Girls in Sports Act of 2025.
 This is the same bill that was introduced as H.R.
 734: Protection of Women and Girls in Sports Act of 2023.
 The 2025 bill passed the House in a 218–206 vote, but it did not pass in the Senate, where it was halted by a vote of 51–45 when 60 votes are needed to pass.

 In May 2025, Steube introduced a bill to rename the Washington Metropolitan Area Transit Authority, WMATA, to mimic MAGA, proposing "Washington Metropolitan Authority for Greater Access."
 Steube claimed his bill would "demand accountability by conditioning federal funding on reforms that signal a cultural shift away from bureaucratic stagnation toward public-facing excellence and patriotism."
 The bill proposed no substantive changes, limiting its "accountability" to the name change.
 In 2024, WMATA received $178.5 million from the District of Columbia, $167 million from Maryland, and $154.5 million from Virginia.